1994–95 Philadelphia Flyers season: Records

 The Flyers qualified for the Stanley Cup playoffs for the first time since 1989, ending a franchise record five-year playoff drought.
 Goaltender Ron Hextall tied a team record for consecutive playoff wins (6) from May 12 to May 26.
-The team’s five consecutive road wins from May 12 to June 10 set a team playoff record (subsequently tied).
+The team's five consecutive road wins from May 12 to June 10 set a team playoff record (subsequently tied).

+Milestones

 Transactions

 The Flyers were involved in the following transactions from June 15, 1994, the day after the deciding game of the 1994 Stanley Cup Finals, through June 24, 1995, the day of the deciding game of the 1995 Stanley Cup Finals.